eanplatter/rev/README.md

 - subscribe to a store on componentWillMount
 - create an action on componentWillMount to get the data
 - on store change, apply the data to the component

+This should be pulled into a single decorator/register step that sub/unsub and fetches initial data.